 Solar power generation

 In February 2011, we installed a solar power generation system at FANCL B&H Co., Ltd.'s Shiga Plant (in Hino-machi, Shiga Prefecture), one of the Group's cosmetics manufacturing facilities.
 At the time, it was the largest solar power generation facility in the prefecture.
 In June 2018, we began operation of a solar power system at the Gunma Plant (Ora-machi, Gunma Prefecture) and in June 2021, the largest solar power system to be installed at any of the Group's business locations went into full-scale operation at the Kansai Logistics Center (Kadoma, Osaka Prefecture).
 Then, in November 2021, we began operation of a solar power generation system at the Mishima Plant, a core supplement manufacturing plant.
-In the fiscal year ended December 2024, these four systems generated a combined total of approximately 1,374 MWh, equivalent to a reduction of about 486 tons of CO2 emissions.
+In April 2025, we expanded our solar panel capacity at the Shiga factory by installing carport-style solar panels utilizing FANCL Group's first on-site PPA model, built over the factory's parking lot.
+As a result, we expect the Shiga Factoty's solar power generation to reach about 1.5 million kWh annually, four times the previous level, and anticipate that the factory's self-sufficiency rate for electricity will reach about 50%.
+With the increased power generation at the Shiga factory, the combined power generation for these four sites reached 2,038 MWh (a 145% increase from the previous year) in 2025, leading to a reduction in CO2 emissions equivalent to approximately 858 tons.

 Use of electricity from renewable energy